muffinlime/photomath-lite/README.md

 * ~5.5s on base Apple M1 chip
 * ~15s on pythonanywhere's servers (where the app is hosted)

 Is this good enough?
 Well no, not really, who'd want to wait 15 seconds for a solution.
-If my memory serves me correctly, the author of this assignment said that they aim for sub 1 second at Photomath, while taking it below 0.3s presents no added value.
+If my memory serves me correctly, the author of this assignment said that taking it below 0.3s presents no added value to the user, so only 14.7s to go :) ([source](https://www.youtube.com/watch?v=bR-9LM30RUw)).
 Since the inputs are expected to be pretty, it would make sense to choose a lot simpler model and sacrifice some of the accuracy on the (not so pretty) MNIST instances to reduce inference time.
+Also, I imagine it would work a lot faster on Google Cloud but for some reason they wouldn't accept my CC info so I couldn't test it.

 How could inference time be improved?
 * use a simpler model